mahadevananair1/Flutter_Travel_ui_StaggeredView/README.md

-# Revival
+# Cliche Travel App
-## After the shock of Virus attack in my laptop .
-I had to vent out the fear through coding this Interface after setting the laptop again after formatting it.
-# It is a travel app ui inspired by wallpaper apps like wallpy ui and Staggered Layout.
+It is a travel app ui inspired by wallpaper apps like wallpy ui and Staggered Layout.
-## done in FLutter
+## done in Flutter💙

 ### Created On